kpenev/AstroWISP/README.rst

 Aperture photometry
 -------------------

 Sum-up the flux in a circular aperture centered around each source.
-Superphot handles pixels that span the aperture boundary by properly integrating the product of th PSF and the sub-pixel sensitivity.
+AstroWISP handles pixels that span the aperture boundary by properly integrating the product of th PSF and the sub-pixel sensitivity.